 A. General provisions: The following provisions apply to all of USATF’s committees:

+1. Board Oversight: In accordance with Article 11(A)(3), the Board shall recommend, approve, and oversee all USATF committee programs.

-1. USATF membership: In order to participate as a USATF Committee member, an individual must be a member of USATF.
+2. USATF membership: In order to participate as a USATF Committee member, an individual must be a member of USATF.

-2. Term of members: Unless otherwise provided, the term for members of all committees shall be four (4) years and shall commence at the conclusion of the Annual Meeting in each year in which the Summer Olympic Games are originally scheduled.
+3. Term and term limits of members: Unless otherwise provided, the term for members of all committees shall be four (4) years and shall commence at the conclusion of the Annual Meeting in each year in which the Summer Olympic Games are originally scheduled.
+All USATF committee members are volunteers and shall not receive remuneration for their role on such committees.
+Unless otherwise provided, no individual may serve on a committee for more than two (2) consecutive terms.
+However, an individual who fills a vacancy or otherwise serves a committee term of less than two (2) years, such shortened term shall not count towards the two (2) term limitation; however, if the remaining term is between two (2) and four (4) years, then the shortened terms shall count as a four (4) year term towards the two (2) term limitation.

+a.
+Committees not listed in subparagraph (i) of this paragraph may have until December 31, 2028 to comply with subsection 3 of this section.

+i.
+Board Committees, Ethics, Law and Legislation, Nominating and Governance Panel, Organizational Services, High Performance Executive Committee, Race Walking, Women’s Track & Field, Men’s Track & Field, Athletes Advisory and All National team selection committees, and NABR.

-3. Non-Sport Committee makeup: The makeup of each non-sport committee shall be stated in the description for the committee.
+4. Non-Sport Committee makeup: The makeup of each non-sport committee shall be stated in the description for the committee.